 This treehouse-themed loft area is perfect with both the natural lighting coming in and the lights hanging from the tree.

-It was created by a French sculptor and the website must be translated; however, I couldn't resist sending you this beautiful piece of art that doubles as a bed area.
+It was created by a French sculptor and the website is unfortunatley no longer available; however, I couldn't resist showing you this beautiful piece of art that doubles as a bed area.

 11. Climbing the Walls